nidhiharish26/contact-manager-frontend/README.md

 Step 3: Install the required packages using npm

-Step 4: Create a .env file with the backend API base URL (e.g., REACT_APP_API_BASE_URL=http://localhost:5000)
+Step 4: Create a .env file with the backend API base URL

 Step 5: Start the development server

-The frontend will run on localhost (default port: 3000)
+The frontend will run on localhost

 # Edit Files in GitHub